lukastk/maths-notes/misc/soko microeconomics.md

 The logistical costs will add an interesting component to the problem.
 The cost of logistics is a function of the Euclidean distance between the buyer and the seller.\* Which means that the per-unit cost of the same produce will effectively differ depending on which farmer you buy from.

 Considering the fact that we are considering multiple farmers and multiple buyers, spread over different geographical locations, the right approach might be an agent-based model.
 Alternatively, this might be able to be solved using some high-dimensional convex optimiser.

+Agent-based models will also allows us to consider temporal aspects, and the annual farming cycle.

 The advantage of an agent-based model is that we can to some extent stress-test the market.
 If we introduce erratic behaviour in an agent, systematically undervaluing their product, does this crash the market?
 We can investigate geographical effects too.